Delight yourself in the LORD,

 Works like hospitality speak directly to the heart without words.

 The second example arose in the fourth century when we see that Saint Patrick was famous as the first successful evangelist in Ireland.
 His success was not anticipated because Patrick, as a teenager sixteen year old, was kidnapped by Irish pirates and sold as a slave in Ireland.
 For the next six years he worked as a slave caring for his master’s cattle in the Irish wilderness.
-Later, he escaped and traveled to France to study to become a priest.
-Much later, he returned to Ireland as Bishop and evangelized the Irish out of love for them.
+Later, he escaped and traveled abroad to study to become a priest.
+Much later, he returned to Ireland as the church’s first missionary bishop and evangelized the Irish out of love for them.
 His love of the Irish was obvious and his evangelism focused on offering hospitality.
-In the end, Patrick and his companions planted more than seven churches in Ireland (Hunter).
+In the end, Patrick and his companions planted more than seven hundred churches in Ireland (Hunter 2000, 13-23).

 The third example is more recent.
 In the city of Rio de Janeiro there are many young people caught up in the gangs of the drug culture.
 In Brazil they call young people with mixed blood (blacks and Indians) as the “killable people.”
 Many of them die from the violence, but those that survive and are incarcerated by the police don’t have much hope.
 In the jails, the police do not feed them or offer medical care.
 For the most part, the gangs control daily life in the prisons.
 In this hellish world, there are few visitors, not even Christians, but those that come are mostly Pentecostals who provide food, medicine, and worship services.
 As a consequence, the gangs respect the Pentecostals, providing security for their services and allowing young people who really come to Christ to leave the gangs—the only option other than a body bag (Johnson).